 On the other hand, collaboration is working with a team to create a unique work.
 The people involved share credit for the work completed.

-Plagiarism in Journalism: Its Meaning and How to Avoid It
+Plagiarism in Education: What It Means and How to Avoid It